with Scott Kastner. Under Review.PDF

-Across the globe, states vary greatly in their willingness to accommodate China’s interests.
+Across the globe, states vary greatly in the degree to which they are willing to support a rising China’s interests.
 How can we explain this variation?
 Recent studies look to economic dependence theories for answers, but the conclusions of these studies are mixed.
-We argue that states’ accommodative postures are contingent on the nature of the issue at stake, as well as the position of a particular country within different dimensions of the contemporary US-led global order.
+We argue that states’ accommodative postures are likely to be contingent on the position of a particular country within the contemporary US-led global order.

-Employing novel measures of the liberal political order, economic order and US security hierarchy, we test our hypotheses on a data set of countries’ responses to China’s 2005 Anti-Secession Law, the 2008 crackdown in Tibet, and the 2016 South China Sea UN Tribunal.
-Our findings indicate that while integration into the liberal world order strongly and consistently predicts who accommodates China, a state’s position in the US security hierarchy performs less well.
+Employing novel measures of different dimensions of contemporary order, we test this expectation on a data set of countries’ willingness to support China’s 2005 Anti-Secession Law, its 2008 crackdown in Tibet, its position on the 2016 South China Sea UN Tribunal, and its recent policies in Xinjiang.
+Our findings indicate that while integration into the liberal political development order strongly and consistently predicts who accommodates China, the other dimensions of order are weaker predictors of state behavior.